Post

 Proxmox Support in VBR 12.2: The VMware Exodus Has a Safety Net

-Veeam Backup & Replication v12.2 shipped last week and the feature that jumped off the page for me was Proxmox VE support.
-If you’ve been paying attention to the virtualization market since the Broadcom acquisition of VMware, you already know where this is going.
+Veeam Backup & Replication v12.2 shipped last week.
+The feature that jumped off the page for me was Proxmox VE support.

-Since Broadcom closed the VMware deal, licensing changes have pushed a significant number of organizations, especially SMBs and service providers, to evaluate alternatives.
-Proxmox VE has emerged as one of the most popular landing spots.
-It’s open source, it’s KVM-based, and it’s been quietly maturing for years.
+Since Broadcom closed the VMware deal, the licensing changes have pushed a lot of organizations, especially SMBs and service providers, to look at alternatives.
+Proxmox has emerged as one of the most popular landing spots.
+It’s open source, KVM-based, and has been quietly maturing for years.

 The problem was backup.
-If you’re a Veeam shop running VMware and you migrate workloads to Proxmox, your backup strategy just broke.
-Veeam didn’t support Proxmox, so you were either running a second backup product in parallel or going without enterprise-grade protection for those workloads.
+If you’re a Veeam shop running VMware and you start migrating workloads to Proxmox, your backup strategy just broke.
+Veeam didn’t support Proxmox.
+So you were either running a second backup product alongside Veeam or going without proper protection for those workloads.
+Neither option is great.

-The new Proxmox integration includes immutable backup support, granular restores, and full VM restores, including cross-platform restores from other hypervisors.
-That last part is key: you can restore a VMware backup to Proxmox.
-For partners planning a migration, that’s your safety net.
-Back up on VMware, restore on Proxmox, validate, cut over.
+Proxmox integration with immutable backup support, granular restores, and full VM restores, including cross-platform restores from other hypervisors.
+That last part is the important one: you can restore a VMware backup to Proxmox.
+Back up on VMware, restore on Proxmox, validate everything works, cut over.
+That’s a real migration path.

 We’re already getting questions from partners about Proxmox backup architecture: agent-based vs. agentless, snapshot behavior on KVM, storage compatibility.
-It’s early days and the knowledge base is thin.
-If you’re deploying this in production, expect to be one of the first to hit edge cases.
+It’s early and the knowledge base is thin.
+If you’re deploying this in production, expect to hit some edge cases nobody’s documented yet.

 I’ve been spinning up Proxmox in my home lab to get ahead of the support cases I know are coming.
-If you’re in VCSP support and you’re not already familiar with Proxmox, now is the time.
+If you’re in VCSP support and you’re not already familiar with it, now’s the time.
+Don’t wait for the first production escalation to start learning.

 This post is licensed under CC BY 4.0 by the author.